yuhsinliu1993/SecureInteractiveShell/README.md

 cd {dir}:                Switch current working directory to {dir}. chmod {mode} {file/dir}: Change the mode (permission) of a file or directory.
                          {mode} is an octal number.
-			 Please do not follow symbolc links (not supported on Linux, but works on Mac). echo {str} [filename]:   Display {str}.
-If [filename] is given, open [filename] and append {str} to the file.
+echo {str} [filename]:   Display {str}.
+If [filename] is given,
+                         open [filename] and append {str} to the file.
 exit:                    Leave the shell.